-The bill amends the Public Health Code to establish a health profession specialty field license for dentists who have completed advanced training and demonstrated competency in specific dental specialties.
-The specialties include prosthodontics, endodontics, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, oral pathology, and, starting September 1, 2022, oral medicine, orofacial pain, dental public health, oral and maxillofacial radiology, and dental anesthesiology.
-Dentists who held specialty certifications in these fields as of December 23, 2002, are considered to hold the corresponding health profession specialty field licenses and can renew them upon expiration.
+The bill amends the Public Health Code to establish a framework for issuing health profession specialty field licenses to dentists who have completed advanced training and demonstrated competency in specific dental specialties.
+These specialties include prosthodontics, endodontics, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, oral pathology, and, starting September 1, 2022, additional fields such as oral medicine, orofacial pain, dental public health, oral and maxillofacial radiology, and dental anesthesiology.
+Dentists who held specialty certifications as of December 23, 2002, are automatically considered to hold the corresponding specialty field licenses and can renew them upon expiration.

 Statutes affected: